Shatanjay Sudha

 Prevent unnecessary tax drag from impulsive moves.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me think through tax considerations before I sell, switch, or reorganize parts of my portfolio.
+Assess my situation and assess the tax considerations before I sell, switch, or reorganize parts of my portfolio.

 2. The cleanest sequence to organize the work

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate